General Admission Is FREE! Every Day.

 - Fragile objects are often placed behind Plexiglas or ropes.
 Please refrain from touching the Plexiglas casing.
 If you see tape on the floor near a work of art, the tape indicates how far away you should stand from the object.
 A good general rule is to stand at least three feet away from a work of art.

 - The coat check is located on the first level across from the Visitor Services Desk.
 All umbrellas and oversized parcels must be checked.

 - For outside spaces:

-- Pets are allowed on a leash.
+- Pets are allowed on a leash on Ross Avenue Plaza and Eagle Family Plaza.
 Please clean up after your pet.

-- Sports equipment, including soccer balls, footballs, and Frisbees, are not permitted in Eagle Family Plaza.
+- Sports equipment, including soccer balls, footballs, and Frisbees, are not permitted in Eagle Family Plaza or the Museum's outdoor gallery spaces.
 Riding bicycles and the use of skateboards and rollerblades are prohibited except on perimeter sidewalks.

 - Please keep the Eagle Family Plaza clean.
 Place all recyclables and waste in the appropriate receptacles.